EverGrace: Development

-Evergrace was developed by FromSoftware and led by producer Masanori Takeuchi.
+EverGrace was developed by FromSoftware and led by producer Masanori Takeuchi.
 The developer intended Evergrace to be released onto the PlayStation 2 (PS2) in its earliest stages of production.
 However, with these plans in place, the development team decided to try creating a version for the original PlayStation (PS1).
 About 50% of the PS1 version's assets including all its music had been completed before it was ultimately cancelled.
 Despite the PS1 version performing well in the company's quality assurance meetings, many staff members questioned if the project should just transition to Sony's new console.
 When the decision was made to move the project to the PS2, the programming, modeling, animation, textures, and soundtrack all had to be redone from scratch.
 As the new console had yet to be released itself and the developer lacked an understanding of its power, development consisted largely of trial-and-error.
 Takeuchi claimed that many of the ideas the team had could not be realized on the PS1 hardware.
 The PS2's enhanced processor allowed the implementation of character facial animation, subtle animation for fabric and hair, and more detailed graphics when equipping an avatar.
 Sharline, who had been cut as playable character in the PS1 version, was reintroduced due the PS2's ability to display more polygons and thus a more realistic female figure.

-The soundtrack for Evergrace was created by FromSoftware's in-house band FreQuency and chiefly composed by Kota Hoshino.
-Prior to the conception of Evergrace, Hoshino wanted to a create unique kind of sound he could keep to himself and he expressed gratitude to the game's developers for allowing him the freedom to express this vision through the game's musical score.
+The soundtrack for the game was created by FromSoftware's in-house band FreQuency and chiefly composed by Kota Hoshino.
+Prior to the conception of Evergrace, Hoshino wanted to create a unique kind of sound he could keep to himself.
+He expressed gratitude to the game's developers for allowing him the freedom to express this vision through the game's musical score.
 Takeuchi had been told that there were very few technical differences between the PS1 and PS2 and with the PS1 soundtrack for Evergrace already completed, he said that the team tried simply inserting this music into the nearly-finished PS2 version.
-The producer asked the sound team to improve the audio fidelity but they found the songs themselves did not fit the new version, so the music was completely reworked alongside the rest of the game.
+The producer asked the sound team to improve the audio fidelity, but they found the songs themselves did not fit the new version, so the music was completely reworked alongside the rest of the game.
 Hoshino stated that voices are used as the primary "instrument" for the game's sound.
 Hoshino recorded samples of his own voice and edited them with Soundforge, then recorded more voice samples to create what he considered to be an ethnic sound.
 Japanese instruments such as the shakuhachi and the shamisen were also added, while all of the percussion was synthesized.